andrewaggb/Inflector-NetStandard/README.md

-# Inflector Portable
+# Inflector NetStandard

-Inflector is a simple lightweight .NET portable class library enabling you to pluralize, singularize, titleize (...) words in a specific culture.
+Inflector is a simple lightweight .NET netstandard class library enabling you to pluralize, singularize, titleize (...) words in a specific culture.

 #### Pluralize